 Persian rugs, French tapestries and fine Jacobean architecture unrivaled in beauty and style by any other of its kind in Ireland; it’s hard to imagine that before the 1990s Donegal Castle sat in ruins.
 Now, proudly restored and standing tall on the banks of the River Eske, it makes for a fascinating visit in the heart of this pleasant little town.

 You’ve heard of the Blarney Stone, of course, but there’s much more to this castle than just the chance to grab the “gift of the gab” by kissing the legendary Stone of Eloquence.
-Keep your hands to yourself in the Poison Garden and stick to the boardwalk through the bog, before climbing the steps to the stone (you know you want to) and joining the queue to lean backwards off the parapet and kiss the stone.
+Keep your hands to yourself in the Poison Garden and stick to the boardwalk through the bog, before climbing the steps to the stone (you know you want to) and joining the queue to lean back off the parapet and kiss the stone.
 Save this until late in the day or arrive early to avoid the crowds.

 Suggested Reading: 10 things to do at Blarney Castle in Cork